-An unprivileged user (nobody) You must verify that the unpriviled ged user nobody exists on the system.
-The nobody user must own the external jobs (extjob) executable after the installation.
+You must verify that the unprivileged user nobody exists on the system.
+The nobody user must own the external jobs (ext job) executable after the installation.

 You must create this group the first time you install Oracle software on the system.
 The usual name chosen for this group is oinstall.
 This group owns the Oracle inventory, which is a catalog of all Oracle software installed on the system.